 The main entrance to the cave is at the bottom of the plateau where the river of water following out from the cave exits.
 Walking through the tall and narrow entrance slit reveals a seemingly impossible sized space which is up to 100 meters wide.
 Portions are so wide and tall that it ceases to feel like you're in a cave.
 For that matter, the faux-wood fence on the concrete path and flood lights don't help either.
 It feels a bit like a cathedral.

 The cave is a popular destination for tour buses and field trips.
 Since the cave is always 17C (62.6F) it really doesn't matter when you go or what the weather is like outside.
 A large number of elementary schools have trips to it.
 If you go during the week there should be no crowds of people.
-It is open year round and costs 1,200 yen per adult.
+It is open year round.
 There is a re-entry fee if you take the elevator up to see the karst landscape.
 Most signs only have English titles only.

-Buses going to the cave entrance leave regularly from both Yamaguchi Station in the city and the Shinkansen Station, Shin-Yamaguchi.
+Buses going to the cave entrance leave regularly from both Yamaguchi Station in the city and the shinkansen station, Shin-Yamaguchi.
+As well, buses leave from Shimonoseki and less frequently from surrounding places.
 It takes about 1 hour by bus to reach the entrance.

 Posted: April 9, 2011 Updated: February 15, 2015